cilium/cilium/Documentation/gettingstarted/k8s-install-download-release.rst

-Download the Cilium release tarball:
+Download the Cilium release tarball and change to the kubernetes install directory:

 .. parsed-literal::